tunmsk/nextgen-facebook/readme.txt

 	* The NGFB WordPress REST API v2 module extends the returned /wp-json/wp/v2/posts (including custom post types), terms, and users JSON with a new 'head' array field consisting of 'html' and 'parts' arrays (Pro version).

 == Upgrade Notice ==

+= 8.10.2 =

+Fixed use of the 'Include Preview Image(s)' option in Social Settings metabox.
+Fixed default Open Graph title / description values in Social Settings metabox.
+Fixed detection of profile.php as a 'user page' for custom settings.

 = 8.10.1 =